aspeer/mkdocs-WebDyne-Doc/webdyne.md

 ![](images/err2.png)

 The backtrace is somewhat more helpful.
-Looking through the backtrace we can see that the error occurred in the \"hello\" subroutine (invoked at line 3 of the page) on line 5 - In this case \"line 5\" means the 5th line down from the \_\_PERL\_\_ delimiter.
+Looking through the backtrace we can see that the error occurred in the "hello" subroutine (invoked at line 3 of the page) on line 5 - In this case "line 5" means the 5th line down from the \_\_PERL\_\_ delimiter.
 The 32 digit hexadecimal number is the page unique ID - it is different for each page.
-WebDyne runs the code for each page in a package name space that includes the page\'s UID - in this way pages with identical subroutine names (e.g. two pages with a \"hello\" subroutine) can be accommodated with no collision.
+WebDyne runs the code for each page in a package name space that includes the page's UID - in this way pages with identical subroutine names (e.g. two pages with a "hello" subroutine) can be accommodated with no collision.

 ## Exceptions

 Errors (exceptions) can be generated within a WebDyne page in two ways:

 - By calling die() as shown in example above.

 - By returning an error message via the err() method, exported by default.

 Examples